Larvae: the protein suppliers of the future

 Proteins are an important component of animal feed.
 However, protein-rich crops such as lupins and peas are still niche products on European fields.
 The protein used in European cattle feed mainly comes from soya and fish meal imports.
-According to some researchers at the Leibniz Institute of Animal Biology, the larvae of the soldier fly could be used as protein sources in the future.
+According to some researchers at the the larvae of the soldier fly could be used as in the future.

 100 kilos of larvae from a few grams of eggs

 "A generation cycle takes about six weeks," explains the biologist Manfred Mielenz.
 "The fly goes through five developmental phases, from egg, larvae and prepupae to pupae and adults."
 A few grams of eggs can produce 100 kilograms of larvae.
 "This is an unparalleled efficiency," stresses the researcher.
 On average, a larva weighs 140 milligrams and consists primarily of protein and fats.

 A diet of fermentation residues and kitchen waste

 The Leibniz researchers also hope that the breeding of larvae will have an additional benefit.
 In order to feed the larvae, non-usable by-products of the food industry such as fermentation residues from beer production, kitchen waste and harvest residues could come into play.
 This would reduce organic waste while simultaneously producing high-quality protein for animal feed.